-I’ve been trying to stop impulse shopping through meticulous inventory tracking, project panning, and intermittent shopping fasts.
-If you’re interested to see how I did this year with my 2018 Rolling Project Pan, then please keep reading!
+Although I love trying new products, in recent years my spending has gotten out of hand.
+Lately, I’ve been trying to stop my impulse shopping through meticulous inventory tracking, project panning, and intermittent shopping fasts.
+Keep reading to learn more about my 2018 Rolling Project Pan + Declutter finale.

-To help me accurately track my progress, I use the the number of items in my collection at the end of the previous year as my starting point for calculating my progress.
-For example, I ended 2017 with 192 total products, so that number became my base number when calculating my progress in 2018.
-If I finished 10 products then that would mean I used up 5.2% of the collection I had at the end of 2017.
+First, to accurately track how my collection ebbs and flows, I use the number of products that I owned at the start of the year as my base point.
+For example, for example, I ended 2017 with 192 products.
+Therefore, that number became the base number for calculating my progress in 2018.
+As a result, if I finished 10 products in 2018 that would indicate that I used up 5.2% of my collection

 However, there are obvious cons to this method of tracking.
-The biggest issue with this type of tracking is that it doesn’t take into account fluctuations in my collection size.
-Fluctuations happens for a number of reasons including:
+First, obviously this method of tracking doesn’t account for fluctuations in the size of my collection during the year.
+Obvious influences on month-over-month changes to my collection include:

-- Finishing & repurchasing products I use continuously (ex. face soap, shampoo, etc)
+- Finishing & repurchasing products I consistently use

 - Receiving gifts from friends, family, and coworkers